Lost-Outpost/Telsera/GAMEPLAY.md

 ## User Interface and Camera

 Redoran includes a minimalistic and modern UI, featuring:

-- [A Quality World Map](https://www.nexusmods.com/skyrimspecialedition/mods/5804) - Provides a new set of highly-detailed 3D or paper world map textures, complete with roads

 - [RaceMenu](https://www.nexusmods.com/skyrimspecialedition/mods/19080) - Complete overhaul to the character creation menu including new customization features